alicebob/siren/README.md

 Siren connects to the mpd at localhost:6600 by default.
 Change it with for example: `./siren -mpd=192.168.1.2:6600`

-If you don't want to make Siren available to everyone in you subnet, use: `./siren -listen=localhost:6601`
+If you don't want to make Siren available to everyone in your subnet, use: `./siren -listen=localhost:6601`

 ### Artist vs Albumartist